All Products

 Important

-• When data is migrated from a PolarDB for MySQL cluster to a SelectDB instance, data type conversion is performed.
-If you do not select Schema Migration, you must create tables that use the Unique or Duplicate key model in the destination SelectDB instance before data migration.
+• When data is migrated from a PolarDB for MySQL cluster to a SelectDB instance, data types are converted.
+If you do not select Schema Migration, you must create tables that use the Unique or Duplicate key model in the destination SelectDB instance before you start the data migration.
 For more information, see Data type mapping, Additional column information, and Data model.

 Processing Mode of Conflicting Tables